 Moya is the Producer of Riverdance, the internationally acclaimed stage show.

-Moya is producer of Heartbeat of Home, a new dance and music spectacular, which will have its world premier in Dublin in September 2013 prior to commencing its world tour in China and then on to North America.
+Moya is producer of Heartbeat of Home, a dance and music spectacular, which premiered in Dublin in in 2013 and went on to tour China and North America.
+Heartbeat of Home makes its U.K. premiere at London’s historic Palladium Theatre in February 2019 following on from a four-month tour of China and Germany.

 Moya has received numerous awards and accolades over the years including the Veuve Clicquot Business Woman of the Year, the Ernst & Young Entrepreneur of the Year Award and Honorary Doctorates from the University of Ulster & from the National University of Ireland in recognition of her ongoing commitment to the world of the arts in Ireland.